lingluanchen/awesome-swift/README.md

 * [Gemini](https://github.com/shoheiyokoyama/Gemini) - Gemini is rich scroll based animation framework.
 * [IBAnimatable](https://github.com/IBAnimatable/IBAnimatable) - Design and prototype UI, interaction, navigation, transition and animation for App Store ready Apps in Interface Builder with IBAnimatable.
 * [Interpolate](https://github.com/marmelroy/Interpolate) - Interpolation framework for creating interactive gesture-driven animations.
-* [Kinieta](https://github.com/mmick66/kinieta) - An simple Animation Engine for iOS with an Intuitive API and Readable Code
+* [Kinieta](https://github.com/mmick66/kinieta) - An simple Animation Engine for iOS with an Intuitive API and Readable Code.
 * [Pastel](https://github.com/cruisediary/Pastel) - Gradient animation effect like Instagram.
 * [Poi](https://github.com/HideakiTouhara/Poi) - Poi makes you use card UI like tinder UI .You can use it like tableview method.
 * [Presentation](https://github.com/hyperoslo/Presentation) - A library to help you to make tutorials, release notes and animated pages.